-Base: 20,630 online adults under age 75 across 28 countries, interviewed November 22-December 6, 2023 The "28-country average" reflects the average result for all the countries and markets where the survey was conducted.
+Base: New Zealand (n=1,001), interviewed February 20-29, 2024; Global (n=20,630) online adults under age 75 across 28 countries, November 22-December 6, 2023 The "28-country average" reflects the average result for all the countries and markets where the survey was conducted.
 It has not been adjusted to the population size of each country or market and is not intended to suggest a total result.
 Samples in Brazil, Chile, Colombia, Indonesia, Malaysia, Mexico, Peru, Philippines, Singapore, South Africa, Thailand, and Turkey are more urban, more educated, and/or more affluent than the general population.